Frequently Asked Questions

 Yes.
 Research for over 60 years has showed that telepsychiatry is is a feasible and acceptable method to deliver mental health services, with clinical outcomes that are similar to in-person treatment.
 Telepsychiatry has proven effective across different treatment settings and for a wide range of patient populations and ages.

 Is telepsychiatry secure?

 Yes.
-Regroup Therapy uses a HIPAA-compliant video platform that protects the privacy of patients and the confidentiality of personal health information.
+InSight + Regroup Therapy uses a HIPAA-compliant video platform that protects the privacy of patients and the confidentiality of personal health information.
 Our system uses end-to-end encryption, securing our data in transit and rest, and all our systems and policies are protected by a stringent data security access policy.

 Why choose telepsychiatry?